nRFMesh/nRF52_Mesh/README.md

 * ser_send() must be used with a variable in memory as DMA cannot read from Code in Flash

 ## Hardware

-Why reinvent the wheel ?
-When it comes to a Server interface as a dongle, we can reuse a usb dongle from the market that includes a **2104** serial to usb converter.
+A usb dongle from the market that includes a **2104** serial to usb converter.
 Keyword search on shopping websites : **nRF52832 USB dongle**.
 Aka "nRF52832-YJ-17017-USB-UART"

 <img src="boards/nrf52_dongle/images/dongle.png" width="200">
 <br/>